Magnetic vs Friction Pouches: IPSC & USPSA Buyer's Guide

 Recommendation: Magnetic Pouches

 Open Division has no equipment restrictions.
 Magnetic pouches dominate due to maximum speed advantage.
-High-capacity magazines benefit from positive magnetic retention during aggressive movement.
+High-capacity magazines benefit from positive magnetic retention during aggressive movement and rapid stage transitions.

 Complete Your Magazine Ecosystem by Platform